 In essence, procure-to-pay is a simple process.
-A requisition is created to purchase goods and then is sent to the appropriate manager for approval.
-From here, an order is placed, the goods are delivered and the accounts payable team receive an invoice and pay it.
+A request is created to purchase goods and then sent to the appropriate manager for approval.
+From here, an order is placed, the goods are delivered and the accounts payable team receives an invoice and pays it.

-However, the majority of organizations struggle with parts of this process.
+However, the majority of organizations struggle with the process.
 The process is made up of a number of smaller components such as supplier management, purchase requisitioning, invoice capture, and invoice matching, all of which present their own difficulties.

-Technology is now streamlining and automating the process of buying and selling.
+Source to pay automation streamlines the process of buying and selling.
 This reduces inefficiencies and costs while freeing up the time of employees to focus on more value-added tasks.
 However, the majority of organizations haven’t implemented any automation technology.
-A report by Levvel Research found that only 53% of organizations say that they utilize an eProcurement solution.
-Furthermore, only 19% of organizations say that they have a fully integrated process flow between procurement, accounts payable and payments.
+A report by Levvel Research found that only 39% of organizations use an eProcurement solution, and 30% place orders manually.

 1. Controlling Non-Trade Spend

-Non-trade spend is spend on goods and services that will not be re-sold.
-Products and services such as stationery, electricity bills and cleaning services all fall into this bracket.
-In a lot of organizations, these products/services are paid for with a company credit card or petty cash.
-This can lead to the organization missing out on bulk discounts, maverick buying and potentially over-paying.
+Non-trade spend refers to purchasing goods and services that will not be re-sold.
+Products and services such as stationery, electricity bills, and cleaning services all fall into this bracket.
+In many organizations, these products or services are paid for with a company credit card or petty cash.
+This can lead to the organization missing out on bulk discounts, maverick buying, and potentially overpaying.

 We have found that when an organization adds a PO process to non-trade spend, they will typically spend 1-3% less.
 For example, an organization with a total spend of half a billion and a non-trade spend of $100 million (typically 20% of total spend) could save $3 million by controlling their non-trade spend process.
 With the right technology, companies can extend P2P and cover source to pay automation.
 End-to-end source-to-pay technology results not only in cost savings but also in stronger processes and improved regulatory compliance.